November 1989 tornado outbreak: Huntsville, Alabama

 According to information shared with the National Weather Service by Duane Stiegler with Dr. Ted Fujita's group from the University of Chicago, the initial point of damage occurred one mile south-southwest of Madkin Mountain on Redstone Arsenal near the intersection of Fowler Road and Mills Road at around 4:30 p.m.
 (21:30 UTC).
 Trees were downed and some roof gutters damaged.
 From eyewitness accounts of the wall cloud, circulating air may have reached the ground without a visible funnel.

 The tornado continued on a northeast track passing northeast of Building 5250 on the Arsenal, with little damage done to that building.
 The storm then moved into a sparsely developed area, but it did cause about $1 million in damage to Huntsville's garbage-burning plant which was nearing the end of construction.
 At this point, the tornado began to cross the old Huntsville Airport and a large portion of the adjacent municipal golf course.
 It was here that the tornado struck the Huntsville Police Academy, generating one of the first reports of the existence of the tornado.
 Two officers were injured at the Police Academy.

 From the golf course, the tornado entered a business-filled and heavily populated area of Huntsville.
-The tornado crossed Memorial Parkway (U.S. 231 and AL 53), a major north-south traffic artery.
+The tornado crossed Memorial Parkway (US 231 and SR 53), a major north–south traffic artery.
 The tornado destroyed a number of shopping complexes, office buildings, churches, and much of the Waterford Square apartment complex as it slowly crossed Airport Road.
-It crossed Whitesburg Drive, another relatively major north-south highway.
+It crossed Whitesburg Drive, another relatively major north–south highway.
 Nineteen of the twenty-one fatalities occurred in the area between the intersection of Airport Road and Memorial Parkway and the intersection of Airport Road and Whitesburg Drive.
 Eleven of the deaths occurred in automobiles, four in apartments, and four in commercial buildings.